Raavanan (2010 film): Casting

 While Bachchan and Vikram were roped in for the contrasting leads in Hindi, Ratnam asked them to swap roles in Tamil.
 Though Bachchan agreed initially, he grew sceptical being unfamiliar with the language.
 Eventually Prithviraj was cast in his place.
 Rai plays the female lead in both versions of the film.
 After a brief hiatus, Karthik made a comeback with this film, collaborating with Ratnam for the third time after Mouna Ragam and Agni Natchathiram.
 Prabhu was cast in a prominent role, joining hands with Ratnam after Agni Natchathiram and Anjali.
 While Priyamani was cast as Ravana's sister, Munna was signed up to play a role synonymous with Vibhishana.
 Bipasha Basu was to play the role of Mandodari, which was later scrapped to keep the film short.
 Likewise, singer Vidya Rao's role as the mother of Aishwarya Rai Bachchan's character was also cut from the final version.
-Comedian Vaiyapuri plays a transgender.
+Comedian Vaiyapuri plays a transgender woman.

-The cinematography was initially handled by V. Manikandan, but it was later taken over by Santosh Sivan, when the former left the project.
-The editing was done by Ratnam's regular, Sreekar Prasad, since Alaipayuthey.
+The cinematography was initially handled by V. Manikandan, but it was later taken over by Santosh Sivan, when the former left the project after multiple delays.
+The editing was done by Ratnam's regular, A. Sreekar Prasad, since Alaipayuthey.
 Rai's costumes were exclusively designed by fashion designer Sabyasachi Mukherjee.
 Choreography was by Ganesh Acharya, Brinda, Shobana, and Astad Deboo.
-Peter Hein and Shyam Koushal choreographed the action sequences and Samir Chanda took care of production design.
+Peter Hein and Shyam Kaushal choreographed the action sequences, while Samir Chanda took care of production design.